 HIAS, to protect refugees and asylum seekers through legal services, humanitarian assistance, resettlement support and global advocacy.

 International Refugee Assistance Project, to provide legal advocacy for refugees and displaced people in need of a safe place to call home through free direct legal representation, systemic advocacy and impact litigation.

-Safe Passage Project, to provide free lawyers to refugee and immigrant children in the NYC-area who face deportation back to life-threatening situations, despite their strong legal claim to stay in the US.
+Safe Passage Project, to provide free lawyers to refugee and immigrant children who face deportation back to life-threatening situations, despite their strong legal claim to stay in the US.